Palo-Cortex/soc-trendmicro-visionone/POST_CONFIG_README.md

 | Transformation         | Consistent, enriched layouts for all Vision One alerts            |
 | Risk & Resiliency      | MITRE mapping improves visibility and detection coverage          |
 | Automation & Efficacy  | Correlation reduces alert fatigue and improves investigation speed |

 ---

-## 🧪 Validation Tips

-- Simulate Vision One alerts across multiple tactics to validate correlation rules
-- Confirm the custom layout applies only to Vision One alerts
-- Check incident grouping logic under **Incidents → Recent Activity**
-- Review dashboards such as **SOC Value Metrics** and **Vision One Overview** for populated metrics

-## 🧩 Dependencies

-- Custom Alert Layout (JSON layout file included in pack)
-- SOC Optimization Framework (for scoring, enrichment, and triage workflows)
-- SOC Common Playbooks (for enrichment and normalization consistency)

----